regoclint/prac/Notes.md

 **SD Concepts**

+When something is read heavy looks like an oppurtunity to cache.
+Also then good to serve reads from slave dbs.

 Hot users

 Indexing sorts a particular set of data so that it can be binary searched.
 This results in faster searches than that of unsorted data.
     - A separate sorted col is created in the DB per index which links to the actual record.
 A separate col is created bcuz its faster than sorting all the data